Azure/acr-builder/docs/rally.md

 ## Putting the pieces together:

 Rally is able to chain steps together to allow parallel and sequential execution from a `rally.toml` template.
-It does this by creating a consistent DAG based on all Steps' `whenAll` property.
-Unless `whenAll` is specified as `-` it will not execute steps in parallel, it will assume all steps should proceed sequentially.
-In order for a Step B to block for a Step A in a sequential matter, it should use `whenAll: ['A']`.
+It does this by creating a consistent DAG based on all Steps' `when` property.
+Unless `when` is specified as `-` it will not execute steps in parallel, it will assume all steps should proceed sequentially.
+In order for a Step B to block for a Step A in a sequential matter, it should use `when: ['A']`.
 Rally reproduces the same DAG in a deterministic manner.

 ```
 # rally.toml